 |Page tools: Print Page Print All RSS Search this Product|

-The survey also found that nearly 3 million Australians aged 15 to 64 were enrolled in a course of study.
+The survey also found that nearly three million Australians over 15 were studying, with about 1.2 million students in university.

 These documents will be presented in a new window.